clamwin/clamav-win32/README.md

   [Baltimore CyberTrust Root](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt)
   (double click on .crt file and follow the wizard)

+  On legacy versions a crt bundle is used instead, if you get a message like:
+  `ERROR: Failed to convert system certificate to x509.` it's probabily and old bogus cert you can safely remove from windows cert manager, on my system `Japan Certification Services, Inc. SecureSign RootCA1, RootCA2 and RootCA3`

 ## Running Clamd and FreshClam as services

 - import `clamav.reg` file